Actively Recruiting

 - Individuals deprived of liberty by judicial or administrative decision

-- Individuals under psychiatric care or admitted to a health or social care facility for purposes other than participation in the study
+- Individuals under psychiatric care or admitted to a health or social care facility for reasons other than study participation

 - Adults under legal protection or unable to provide informed consent